pottekkat/personal-website/content/posts/gateway-api-v1.md

 For users requiring more capabilities, I suggested using the [custom resources](/posts/extending-apisix-ingress/#custom-crds) provided by the Ingress controllers by trading off portability (switching between different Ingress implementations).

 With the v1.0 release, this might change.
-The Gateway API is much more capable now, and its implementations ([20+ implementations](https://gateway-api.sigs.k8s.io/implementations/)) are catching up quickly.
+The Gateway API is much more capable now, and its [20+ implementations](https://gateway-api.sigs.k8s.io/implementations/) are catching up quickly.

 So, if you are starting anew and choosing between the Ingress and the Gateway API, I suggest you pick the Gateway API if the API and the [implementation you choose](https://apisix.apache.org/docs/ingress-controller/tutorials/configure-ingress-with-gateway-api/) support all the features you want.